lubomir/libutest/docs/pages/running-tests.markdown

     which gives you confusing output when many processes take place.
 However, disabling the forking will lead to segmentation fault should any single test crash.

+    The default behaviour about colorizing output is to use colors if printing output to a TTY and skip colors otherwise.
+It makes no sense to specify both color controls at the same time.

 [Valgrind]: http://www.valgrind.org/